roothide/Bootstrap/README.md

 You can add various sources to Sileo or Zebra, and install tweaks.
 You may need to convert tweaks to be Bootstrap compatible.

 By default, tweaks are not injected into any apps.
 To enable tweak injection, click AppEnabler in the Bootstrap app, and toggle on an app you want to enable your tweaks in.
-You *cannot* inject into SpringBoard (com.apple.springboard) or Photos (com.apple.mobileslideshow) at the moment.
+You *cannot* inject into SpringBoard at the moment.

 ## Develop tweaks